-I am a Spanish journalist based in London, covering UK politics for Politico Europe, focused on Brexit.
+I am a journalist based in London, covering the start-up world for the FT-backed news website Sifted as senior reporter.
 I hold a Bachelor degree from the Complutense University of Madrid, and a MA degree in Science Journalism from City University London.

 In 2013 I worked as a junior press officer at the European Parliament in Brussels, thanks to a Schuman journalism traineeship.